jbryant-umaine/blackjack/README.md

 - Dealer must hit on anything below 13
 - Dealer must stand on 13 or higher

+Something that was not explicitly taught in class was the ability to create games.
+Additionally, I used valgrind to check for memory leaks.
+I also learned how to use "compound literals" in stack.c.

 ## Getting Started

 ### Installation